 4.05 Deputy Clerk.
 The Deputy Clerk reports to the Clerk insofar as the Deputy clerk's clerkship duties are concerned.
-If the Deputy Clerk is a full-time or part-time employee of the Village, insofar as all of the employee's other duties are concerned, he or she reports to such employee's department head.
+If the Deputy Clerk is a fulltime or part-time employee of the Village, insofar as all of the employee's other duties are concerned, he or she reports to such employee's department head.
 The Deputy Clerk does not lose his or her status as employee by virtue of appointment to the position of Deputy Clerk.

 4.06 Supervisors Other Than Department Heads.
 For administrative convenience department heads may designate one or more employees to assist them with their supervision of other employees; however, while authority is delegated, responsibility is not.
 Department heads are always responsible as supervisors for all employees within their departments.

-ARTICLE V

-ATTENDANCE AND HOURS OF WORK
+ARTICLE V ATTENDANCE AND HOURS OF WORK

-5.01 Village Office.

-The Village office shall be open for business from 8:00 a.m. until 5:00 p.m., Monday through Friday, which shall be the normal work schedule and hours for the Administration Department.
+5.01 Administrative Office.
+The Village Administrative Office shall be open for business from 7:30 a.m. until 5:00 p.m., Monday through Friday.
+Employees assigned to the Finance and Administration Department are subject to shift assignment by the department head, with the advice and consent of the Administrator.

-5.02 Village Shop.

-The Village shop shall be open for business from 7:30 a.m. until 4:30 p.m., Monday through Friday, which shall be the normal work schedule and hours for all employees except the Administration and Police departments.
+5.02 Public Works.
+The Village Public Works shall be open for business from 7:30 a.m. until 4:30 p.m., Monday through Friday, which shall be the normal work schedule and hours for all employees assigned to Public Works Departments.

-5.03 Police Department
+5.03 Police Department.
 The Police department shall be open for business at all times and department employees are subject to shift assignment by the department head.
 The normal work hours for each shift shall be set by the department head with the advice and consent of the Administrator.

 5.04 Basic Work Week.
 The basic work week is 40 hours, but all employees are expected and required to work overtime as instructed by their department heads.

 5.05 Attendance.
 Reliable attendance of all employees is essential.
 Continual absences, tardiness and unsatisfactory attendance will be dealt with under provisions of this code pertaining to disciplinary actions.

 5.06 Breaks.
 All employees are entitled to a paid 15 minute rest period in each half of their shift to be calculated from the time work is ceased, until the time work is commenced.
 All employees, except police officers, are entitled to an unpaid one hour lunch period.
 Police officers are entitled to a paid one-half hour lunch period, during which they are on call and may not leave the village limits.
 Breaks and lunch periods shall be scheduled by the department head.

-ARTICLE VI

-COMPENSATION AND TIME KEEPING
+ARTICLE VI COMPENSATION AND TIME KEEPING